morgoe/yogaruka/home.md

 site-nav: home
 cover-image: home
 permalink: /
-h1: This is your new chance to build a healthy body.
+h1: This is your chance to build a healthy body.
+subtitle: >-
-subtitle: Discover how YogaRuka is helping people in Sydney get on top of their physical and mental health, and build healthy habits.
-Our classes are available both online and in-person!
+  YogaRuka is helping people in Sydney get on top of their physical and mental health, and build healthy habits.
+Our classes are available both in studio and online!
 published: true
 ---